-Chasen had been on the red carpet at Grauman's Chinese Theatre, walking with Warren as she and "Burlesque" star Cher were interviewed about the music in the film.
+Chasen had been on the red carpet at Grauman's Chinese Theatre just hours earlier, walking with songwriter Diane Warren as she and "Burlesque" star Cher were interviewed about the music in the film.

 Warren, who wrote Toni Braxton's tearful ballad "Un-Break My Heart," said she was "devastated beyond belief."

 "This was a nice woman," Warren said.
 "Everybody loved Ronni.
-She was the best at what she did.
-A great person.
-She worked her butt off all night, then goes home and someone does this to her.
-I'm angry, whoever did this."
+She was the best at what she did."